 4. Cover and place in fridge overnight or 3-5 hours until it develops a pudding-like texture.

-It’s best and most antioxidant rich when fresh – try to eat it within 2 days (which won’t be difficult because it’s really tasty!).
+It’s the best and most antioxidant rich when fresh – try to eat it within 2 days (which won’t be difficult because it’s really tasty!).
 Enjoy on its own, with coconut cream, fresh berries in season, bananas or other fruit.